mendix/docs/content/en/docs/releasenotes/deployment/mendix-for-private-cloud.md

 #### Portal Improvements

-* We have added an option to specify additional custom pod labels for an environment in the portal
+* We have added an option to specify additional custom pod labels for an environment from the portal.
-* We have added an option to configure the Ephemeral storage in Core resources.
+* We have added an option to configure the Ephemeral storage in the core resources selection flow.
-* In order to be consistent with Mendix Cloud portal, the number of constants visible per page are increased from 5 to 10 now.
-Similar implementation is also done on Scheduled Events, Custom Runtime Settings, Custom Environment variable, Scheduled Events, Client certificate.
-For log levels, this has been increased to 20 entries per page.
+* In order to be consistent with the Mendix Public Cloud portal, the number of constants visible per page has been increased from 5 to 10.
+A similar change has also been made for scheduled events, custom runtime settings, custom environment variables, and client certificates.
+For log levels, the number of items visible per page has been increased to 20.
 (Ticket 196963)
-* We have fixed the issue where user was able to select custom plans created for other namespaces.
+* We have fixed the issue where a user was able to select custom plans created for other namespaces.
-* We have added a warning message when user tries to switch from default to custom core resource plans.
+* We have added an extra warning message when the user tries to switch from default to custom core resource plans.

 ### October 13, 2023